Oliver-Leete/Configs/README.md

 ### Julia

 I am slowly trying collect all the tools I want for Julia development.
-I have the hacky task runner mentioned above for all my task running needs (I even have a function to run the matching test for the current function, assuming the test has the same name as the function).
-And I have started working on a neotest adaptor for Julia, although it's very early stages right now.

-nvim-coverage already has some nice Julia support, so all I need to do is write an overseer task to run the full test suite with coverage and then load it in to nvim-coverage when it's finished.
+nvim-coverage already has some nice Julia support.

-I have a very hacky Julia profile trace reader for perfanno, it is very dumb at the moment and is waiting for me to make a Julia function to properly export the profile data instead of just flattening it.
-What I do have though is a hacky way of loading the profile data into perfanno when a profile run is finished by my task runner.
+I have a made a Julia profile trace reader for perfanno that runs after the overseer profiling task is finished.

 As I can't get dap to work with Julia I have made some functions to toggle Debugger.jl and Infiltrator.jl breakpoints, including adding the using statement